About qub

 Can I format my qub?
 Yes. qub supports a safe subset of Markdown: headings, bold, italic, strikethrough, lists, blockquotes, code blocks, and horizontal rules.
 Links and images are stripped for safety — URLs display as plain text.

 How do I report problematic content?
 Every qub has a report button.
-We maintain a denylist to block content that violates our terms from displaying in the qub viewer.
+We keep a blocklist to stop content that violates our terms from displaying on qub.social.
+We can stop showing a qub; we cannot remove the underlying data from permanent public storage.

 Contact